 The first is a portfolio that is well-diversified across broadly defined asset classes, in order to maximize the probability of achieving an investor's long-term real rate of return target within acceptable shortfall and other constraints.

 An alternative and much simpler approach is to equally allocate one's portfolio to a mix of passively managed index products that cover a wide range of broadly defined asset classes.
 Research has repeatedly shown that this is a surprisingly effective technique.

 For the asset classes most above and below their respective target weights, we also employ an adjustment factor (typically 2.5%), to rebalance to either slightly below (for the most overweight asset class) or slightly above (for the most underweight asset class) their respective target weights.
 Assuming mean reversion in returns over time, this can add a small amount to a portfolio's long-term compounded real rate of return.

 While diversification and systematic rebalancing are necessary elements of an effective downside risk management plan, they are not by themselves sufficient.
 We therefore use a third risk management approach, which we call "episodic rebalancing."

-We further believe that overvaluation are easier to identify than the undervaluations, because in the case of the former there is a wealth of historical valuation data that can be used (undervaluation involves much more uncertainty).
+We further believe that overvaluations are easier to identify than the undervaluations, because in the case of the former there is a wealth of historical valuation data that can be used to inform our judgement (undervaluation involves much more uncertainty).

 This naturally raises the question of how, having moved out of one or more asset classes, an investor should decide when to reverse this action.
 The extent of this challenge crucially depends on the standard an investor uses to measure his or her performance.
 If it is an external benchmark, then the investor must worry not only about moving out of an asset class too soon, but also about getting back in too late, lest he or she underperform.

 When an asset class is substantially overvalued, it is far more important to avoid a large loss than to hold out for another month of gains.
 And when if this asset class declines in price to a level below its reasonable value (i.e., if the price correction overshoots), an investor focused on achieving long term goals has flexibility in deciding when to reinvest, since from this low base the expected asset class returns will be higher than those assumed in the portfolio analysis that set the long-term asset class weight.

 In sum, effective portfolio risk management is critical to achieving an investor or fund's long-term real return objective, and the financial goals (not to mention hopes and dreams) that depend on it.
 But like everything else in investing, it isn't easy to do consistently well.

 Now let’s move on to the implementation of your asset allocation strategy, and the not-always-obvious distinctions between active and passive investing.